integrase strand transfer inhibitors

 - Blood levels and effectiveness are ↓ by etravirine (should not be used concurrently without atazanavir/ritonavir, darunavir/ritonavir or lopinavir/ritonavir).

-PO: (Adults) Treatment-naïve or treatment-experienced INSTI-naïve patients– 50 mg once daily; Treatment-naïve or treatment-experienced INSTI-naïve patients currently receiving efavirenz, fosamprenavir/ritonavir, tipranvir/ritonavir, carbamazepine, or rifampin– 50 mg twice daily; INSTI-experienced with certain INSTI-associated resistance substitutions or clinically suspected INSTI resistance (consider other combinations that do not include metabolic inducers)– 50 mg twice daily.
+PO (Adults): Treatment-naïve or treatment-experienced INSTI-naïve patients or virologically suppressed (HIV RNA <50 copies/mL) patients switching to dolutegravir plus rilpivirine– 50 mg once daily; Treatment-naïve or treatment-experienced INSTI-naïve patients currently receiving efavirenz, fosamprenavir/ritonavir, tipranavir/ritonavir, carbamazepine, or rifampin– 50 mg twice daily; INSTI-experienced with certain INSTI-associated resistance substitutions or clinically suspected INSTI resistance (consider other combinations that do not include metabolic inducers)– 50 mg twice daily.

 Tablets: 10 mg, 25 mg, 50 mg

-In Combination with:abacavir and lamivudine (Triumeq).
+In Combination with: abacavir and lamivudine (Triumeq); lamivudine (Dovato); rilpivirine (Juluca).
 See combination drugs

 - Assess patient for change in severity of HIV symptoms and for symptoms of opportunistic infections during therapy.